The patriarch of one of NZ art's first families leaves a lasting legacy after an extraordinary life.

 Graham (Ngāti Koroki Kahukura) is still a global attraction, chosen as one of the NZ artists to be part of this year’s Venice Biennale international exhibition.
 It’s just one of many overseas exhibitions Graham has been involved with, including the 1986 ‘Te Ao Marama’ (‘Seven Māori Artists’) exhibition that toured Australia and a 1992 United States tour showcasing contemporary Māori art.

-He was named a Companion of the New Zealand Order of Merit in the 2025 New Year's Honours list - which was due to recieve later this month - and was preparing for the opening of his latest exhibition, Fred Graham: Toi Whakaata / Reflections, at Christchurch Art Gallery (opening 31 May).
+He was named a Companion of the New Zealand Order of Merit in the 2025 New Year's Honours list - which was due to recieve later this month - and was preparing for the opening of his latest exhibition, Fred Graham: Toi Whakaata / Reflections, at Christchurch Art Gallery (31 May-5 October).
 As the Arts Foundation pointed out in their social media post "Even in his final days, his legacy was growing."

 Graham's service to Māori art dates back to the 1950s.
 He was an art adviser to Māori primary schools throughout Rotorua and Northland, has been Head of the Art Department at various schools throughout the North Island and he has played a key role in inspiring and developing the next generation of artistic talent as a mentor and advocate.